 - Duke's Smart Thermostat Petition to NCUC

 In September 2020, Duke Energy and some other organizations agreed to support a complicated proposal for revising net metering rules in both South and North Carolina.
-The plan was adopted by the SC Public Service Commission.
+The plan was adopted by the SC Public Service Commission and later by the NC Utilities Commission.
+NC WARN and others are appealing the NC decision.

 Duke’s proposal would replace the current, straightforward net metering rules with an arrangement that would make rooftop solar vastly more confusing and even less accessible than it is now for low- to moderate-income people.